 \paragraph{Additional Quantitative Metrics.} In Tables \ref{table:nvs_comparisons_entireimg_visual} and \ref{table:nvs_comparisons_entireimg_depth}, we display the full set of quantitative metrics for our method and all of the baselines.
-In addition to the LPIPS and RMS depth error metrics reported in the main paper, we also report the PSNR, SSIM, and depth accuracy at 0.1m.
-Our method significantly outperforms all of the baselines in terms of LPIPS, PSNR, RMS depth error, depth accuracy at 0.1m for all sequences, and the mean SSIM averaged over all sequences.
+In addition to the LPIPS and the average depth accuracy at 0.1m reported in the main paper, we also report the PSNR, SSIM, and RMS depth error.
+Our method significantly outperforms all of the baselines in terms of LPIPS, PSNR, SSIM, the average depth accuracy at 0.1m, and the RMS depth error for all sequences.